Low-rank approximation of analytic kernels: Introduction

+The following is an alternative version of Theorem \ref{thm:main} that is less precise because of the unspecified constant, but requires less machinery to understand. \begin{theorem} Let $K$, $D$, $E$ and $F$ be as in Theorem \ref{thm:main} and let $1< R < \rho(E,F)$.
+There exists a constant $C$ such that, for all $n = 1,2,3,\ldots$ there exists a rank-n kernel $K_n \in C(D\times E)$ such that

+\end{theorem} The take-home message is that the conformal modulus $\rho(E,F)$ controls the convergence rate of the low-rank approximations and, when $E$ is an interval, is typically far larger than the parameter of the largest Bernstein ellipse, which had previously been the primary quantity used to control this rate in the literature \cite{little1984eigenvalues,townsend2015continuous}.
+The conformal modulus is nontrivial to calculate for general sets $E$ and $F$, but if $\Chat \setminus (E\cup F)$ can be conformally mapped to an annulus $\{z \in \mathbb{C} : 1 < |z| < R \}$ (for example, if $E = [-1,1]$ and $F$ is the exterior of a Bernstein ellipse with parameter $R$), then $\rho(E,F) = R$ \cite[Ch.~VII]{nehari1952conformal}.
+Note that if $E_1 \subseteq E_2$ and $F_1 \subseteq F_2$ then $\rho(E_2,F_2) \leq \rho(E_1,F_1)$, so for a given kernel $K$ one should take $E$ and $F$ as small as possible (to make $E$ and $F$ as well separated as possible).

 Equation \eqref{eqn:K'} introduces a new operator $\mathcal{K}'$, which translates the singularities that $K(x,\cdot)$ has in $F$ to an action (such as evaluation, differentiation, or convolution) on functions defined on $F$.
-For an explicit construction of suitable contours $\Gamma$ for general compact sets and open neighbourhoods, see \cite[Sec.~4, Ch.~4]{ahlfors1979complex}.
+Suitable contours $\Gamma$ for general compact sets $F$ and open neighbourhoods $U$ can be constructed as the boundary of a finite union of discs covering $F$, as described in \cite[Sect.~4.2]{grothendieck1953certains}, or using a cartesian grid as in \cite[Sec.~4, Ch.~4]{ahlfors1979complex}.
+Note that we cannot simply take $\Gamma = \partial F$ because $F$ does not necessarily have regular boundary and even if it does, $K$ is not necessarily bounded on $\partial F$.
 In Section \ref{sec:Grothendieck} we discuss how $\mathcal{K}'$ can be interpreted in terms of Grothendieck's theory of duality for the function space $H(F; \, L_\lambda^2(D))$ of weakly analytic functions with values in $L_\lambda^2(D)$ \cite{grothendieck1953certains}.
 In Section \ref{sec:rational}, we show that the low-rank kernel $K_n$ is a rational interpolant of $K(x,\cdot)$, whose interpolation nodes and poles are the roots and poles of the optimal $\phi$ in Equation \eqref{eqn:CZ}.
 This leads to practical algorithms for the construction of the low-rank approximant by rational interpolation, limited only by the identification of $\phi$.
 Section \ref{sec:examples} provides several examples of how to apply Theorem \ref{thm:main}, compares the new bounds with the optimal errors, and shows that the computable rational approximations achieve the bounds.
 Section \ref{sec:conclusion} provides some concluding remarks, and indicates future directions and impact.